Trending Articles

 Many of us go to God asking Him to teach us how to fight our spiritual battles without realizing our cup is too full of pride to have room for His teaching.
 I have learned that it is easier to bring an empty cup and ask our master to fill it with His own life and wisdom.
 Let’s allow the true master to train us and give us exercises for our life journey and for the battles we will inevitably fight.
 He may surprise us and use little children, or others we think little of, to teach us, but let us remember that “God chose the lowly and despised of the world, those who count for nothing, to reduce to nothing those who are something, so that no human being might boast before God” (1 Corinthians 1:28-29).

 Sister Theresa Joseph Nguyen, O.P. is a Dominican Sister of Mary Immaculate Province in Houston, Texas.
-She is currently studying Theology at the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies.
-She has a talent for art, a love for Sacred Scripture and a desire to share God’s Word.
+She is studying sacred Scripture at the Catholic University of America.
+She has a talent for drawing and an insatiable desire to preach God’s Word.

 By: Shalom Tidings